Reporting a Crime

 If you have a solicitor they can contact the PONI regarding your complaint.

 If you're in prison and have a complaint about the conduct of an NCA officer you can write directly to PONI.
 Prison staff will treat your letter as confidential.

-You may also submit a complaint via the Independent Police Complaints Commission (IPCC) in England and Wales or the Police Information Review Commission (PIRC) in Scotland, who will route it directly to this agency without considering the content.
+You may also submit a complaint via the Independent Office for Police Conduct (IOPC) in England and Wales or the Police Information Review Commission (PIRC) in Scotland, who will route it directly to this agency without considering the content.